farlee2121/System.CommandLine.PropertyMapBinder/CliTest/2022-01-04 Initial Exploration.md

 ## TODO
 - [ ] Add tests
-- [ ] Try a builder to improve type inference
+- [x] Try a builder to improve type inference
 - [ ] experiment with simplified property maps using AutoMapper
 - [ ] Try mixing some conventions with explicit binders (e.g. the name-based convention)
+- [ ] Ensure collection inputs work
 - [ ] Create a readme
 - [ ] Figure out packaging

+other
+- [ ] See if I can collapse Argument / Option overloads (problem is Symbol loses type info...)

 ## Explorations